williammortl/take-home-engineering-challenge/README.md

 This is my submission for the take home coding challenge.

 I created a Dockerized service using Python, Green Unicorn, NGinX, and SQLite.
 Additionally, I included a Python command line client, a Windows application client, and even included Postman queries for testing the service.
-I also included telemetry for the service by way of using Microsoft Aria.
+I also included telemetry for the service by way of using Microsoft.

 For more design documentation please visit the [Architecture](doc/Architecture.md) page.